Tailoring Redox Couples of Li-Rich Mn-Based Cathode Materials by In-Situ Surface Reconstruction

 Mechanical testing and microscopy reveal preserved particle integrity:

-• Single-particle compression tests show the average crush force increases from 5.154 mN (PLLO) to 8.143 mN (LLO-NP@LPO), indicating higher mechanical resilience and greater resistance to stress-induced fracture during repeated cycling.
+• Single-particle compression tests — performed using the IEST SPFT2000 — show the average crush force increases from 5.154 mN (PLLO) to 8.143 mN (LLO-NP@LPO), indicating higher mechanical resilience and greater resistance to stress-induced fracture during repeated cycling.

-Figure 7. (a) Single particle crushing test curves of PLLO and (b) LLO-NP@LPO. (c, d) Optical photos of PLLO and LLO-NP@LPO before and after single particle crushing test. (e, f) SEM, and (g, h) TEM images of PLLO and LLO-NP@LPO after 400 cycles.
+Figure 7. (a, b) Single particle crushing test curves of PLLO and LLO-NP@LPO, measured with the IEST SPFT2000. (c, d) Optical images before/after crushing. (e, f) SEM and (g, h) TEM images after 400 cycles.

 In-situ surface reconstruction achieves three synergistic effects: